calebwherry/calebwherry.github.io/_drafts/2018-Reads.md

 | Miracleman                         | Moore     | C     | Book 1  |         |
 | The Technology of the Orgasm       | Maines    | B     |         |         |
 | Discworld #24 - The Last Continent | Pratchett | AB    |         |         |

+Shadowman: Fear of the Dark - Vol 1 - Diggle